bigtimecriminal/map_chart/README.md

 # Map Chart

-This project represents a formalized workflow for the creation of global and US state topojson maps suitable for choropleth creation, generation from NaturalEarth 10m cultural vector data.
+This project represents a formalized workflow for the creation of global and US state topojson maps suitable for choropleth charts.
+The processing pipeline relies on NaturalEarth 10m cultural vector data.

 ## Mapping pipeline